zikes/website/blogposts/caddy-0_10-released.md

 The proxy middleware now has a `max_conns` setting to limit the number of connections to each upstream, as well as a new `first` load balancing policy so you can set other backends as hot-standby instances.

-See the [release notes](https://github.com/mholt/caddy/releases/tag/v0.10) for the full list of notable changes.
+See the [release notes](https://github.com/mholt/caddy/releases/tag/v0.10.0) for the full list of notable changes.

 ## Thank You Contributors!

 We're very thankful to the many contributors that made this release possible.
 Over 119 commits and 3 months later we're very pleased with this!
 There's still a lot of work to do and we invite you to [be a part of it](https://github.com/mholt/caddy).

+*(Author's note: This version was tagged v0.10.0 by accident; the tag should have been v0.10 (without the trailing .0).
+I guess not every corner of the new automated deployment system was tested.
+The official name of this Caddy release is still 0.10.
+The release tooling has since been fixed.)*